Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

-As was mentioned in the introduction, the scaling limit of massive LERW is rather well understood.
-Although the existing proofs of convergence to massive SLE$_2$ do not cover the case of the triangular lattice, it is possible with some effort to extend these methods to cover this case.
+As was mentioned in the introduction, the scaling limit of massive LERW is rather well understood, at least on the square lattice.
+Although the existing proofs of convergence to massive SLE$_2$ do not cover the case of the triangular lattice, it is possible with a bit of effort to extend these methods to cover this case (the main issue is the lack of reversibility which is needed to establish the crucial ``resolvent identity'' at the discrete level).
 We state the result here, but defer its proof until later, and see how this can be used to deduce Theorem \ref{T:LERW_constant}.